Anne-Marie Brunet, CMKBD, CAPS

 This is not the time to clean up before the designer comes – trust me.

-“If I don’t know whats you gots to store – I can’ts give you a solution“
+“If I don’t know what you have to store, I can’t give you a solution”.

 TIME TO SHOW IT ALL OFF

-I always start out presenting the layout first and explaining how everything works, where things are located and how each item relates to another.
+I always start with the layout first and explain how everything works, where things are located, and how each item relates to another.

-I tell myself just wait… they’ll ‘get it’ when we get to the 3D elevations and views on the computer.
-It’s easy to overlook how changing out materials can make a huge impact on how a space looks and feels….read on.
+I tell myself just wait… they’ll get it’ when we get to the 3D elevations and views on the computer.
+It’s easy to overlook how changing materials can make a huge impact on how a space looks and feels….read on.

-During the meeting the staircase subject came up again.
-Of course I came prepared with inspirations and ideas for the staircase railings, after all I’d been thinking of it since I first saw it.
+During the meeting, the staircase subject came up again.
+Of course, I came prepared with inspiration ideas for the staircase railings, after all, I’d been thinking of it since I first saw it.

-After reviewing the whys and why not’s of the plan, seeing the colour 3D renderings, the proposed materials, shapes, colours and finishes, they were excited and I think I might have won them over.
+After reviewing the whys and why not of the plan, seeing the coloured 3D renderings, the proposed materials, shapes, colours, and finishes, they were excited, and I think I might have won them over.

-* It was country, it was rustic, and it had the industrial vibe they were looking for and it all felt authentic to the cabin and their style – check that! *
+* It was country, it was rustic, Old-world European and it had the industrial vibe they were looking for, and it all felt authentic to the cabin and their style! *

 Below is the template that was produced to fabricate staircase railings.
 A wonderful artistic effect of trees in the forest, by artist Noella Cotnam.

-We now have consensus on layout and they love the 3D elevations.
+We now have a consensus on the layout, and they love the 3D elevations.
 Time to dive into materials and finishes – all 10 of them – yikes!
-Now I have to say that I was a bit nervous and confident all at the same time (crazy addiction that is) presenting so many different materials and finishes for such a small space and moreover how it would be received.
+Now I have to say that I was a bit nervous and confident all at the same time (crazy addiction that is), presenting so many different materials and finishes for such a small space, and moreover, how it would be received.

 The reaction was the one I was hoping for…